elipapa/markdown-cv/index.md

 - `-` In an agile-development team of 3, developed an application that allows users to locate and organize study groups
 - `-` Invoked and implemented Google-Geo-Locations' API and Auth0's API and React.js for building user interface
 - `-` Developed the functions of sign-up/login, search, join groups
-- `-` Deployed,hosted and certified project on AWS's EC2, complete with database access and elastic load balancing.
+- `-` Deployed,hosted, and certified project on AWS's EC2, complete with database access and elastic load balancing
-- `-` Utilized HTML, CSS and Typescript for front-end and Node.js for back-end development
+- `-` Utilized HTML, CSS, and Typescript for front-end and Node.js for back-end development

 `Apr.
 2018`
 __Hackathon: Hacking for Humanity__  <a href="https://xd.adobe.com/view/48a66b77-5435-4eb8-4328-1f67f7a879dc-3e97/"> Presentation </a>